rhicspin/cnipol/README.md

     source script/setup.sh [run_id]

+Note: You need to be bash.
 Once the environment variables are set the cnipol package can be built in
 $CNIPOL_DIR as:

     mkdir build